botpress/botpress/docs/guide/docs/tutorials/carousel-postback.md

 ![Screenshot of the bot](assets/carousel-postback-bot.png)

-As you can see, the bot wil first display a Carousel, then flow to a different node based on the value of temp.cityClicked.
+As you can see, the bot wil first display a Carousel, then flow to a different node based on the value of `temp.cityClicked`.
 The current transitions do not work yet, let's see the hook.

 ### Implementing the hook